-Besides the derivation of point estimators, the Bayesian framework allows us to quantify the uncertainty of the reconstructed image.
+Besides the derivation of point estimators, the Bayesian framework allows one to quantify the uncertainty of the reconstructed image.
 This feature offers an interesting perspective for computational imaging as most practical reconstruction schemes, including the variational ones, do not provide any assessment of reliability.

-In general, performing such inference tasks entails the estimation of expected values with respect to the posterior distribution.
+In general, inference tasks entail the estimation of expected values with respect to the posterior distribution.
 Typically, these are high-dimensional integrals that cannot be evaluated analytically.
-Thus, one relies on Markov Chain Monte Carlo (MCMC) methods to efficiently draw samples from the posterior and then uses them to approximate the integrals \cite{gilks1995markov, geyer1992practical, pereyra2015survey, kaipio2006statistical}.
+Thus, one relies on Markov chain Monte Carlo (MCMC) methods to efficiently draw samples from the posterior and then use them to approximate the integrals \cite{gilks1995markov, geyer1992practical, pereyra2015survey, kaipio2006statistical}.